jtibbertsma/basic-ext-9001/readme.md

 a: So, returning it turns out that no method should ever return Qundef.
 If the interpreter sees a return value of Qundef from a cfunc, it assumes there's a core bug and it pukes out a huge bug report.

-Incidentally, undef actually is a keyword in Ruby, but it means something completely different.
+Incidentally, undef actually <i>is</i> a keyword in Ruby, but it means something completely different.

 ```ruby
 class Klass